python-pillow/Pillow/docs/reference/ImageDraw.rst

     Return the size of the given string, in pixels.

     :param text: Text to be measured.
-If it contains any newline characters, the text is split and passed on to mulitiline_textsize()
     :param font: An :py:class:`~PIL.ImageFont.ImageFont` instance.
     :param spacing: The number of pixels between lines.